blacknred/tasker/README.md

 ## Todo

+- mvp
 - k8s
-- switch microservices to grpc & rewrite gateway in golang to implement http->grpc and use sso without proxy client
+- switch microservices to grpc
+- rewrite gateway in golang to implement http->grpc and use sso without proxy client
 - billing(+stripe)
-- multi-tenancy?: workspace-svc, issue-*-svc and related storages
+- multi-tenancy?
 - automation?
 - shared boards?
-- billing? - invoice for workspaces with 5+ members
+- billing? - to have more than 5 users the workspace needs to be switched to paid plan

 ## Run the project